Understanding ADHD and children

 - prenatal exposure to alcohol, tobacco, and cocaine

-The nervous system can also be depleted by emotional stress, which can contribute to ADHD by increasing the body’s use of vital nutrients.
+The nervous system can also be depleted by emotional stress, which can contribute to symptoms of ADHD by increasing the body’s use of vital nutrients.
 Therefore, understanding if there are any factors which may be contributing to a child’s emotional stress is also important in getting to the root of the problem.

 A study of over 2000 children in an area of Chile where there is reported heavy metal contamination, and arsenic in the water, found that children with higher levels of blood lead concentrations were significantly more likely to develop ADHD compared to children with lower levels of lead toxicity (9).
 This study is not conclusive evidence of heavy metal toxicity being a direct cause of ADHD due to potential other variables being involved, but certainly suggests that it may well be a contributing factor in the likelihood of developing ADHD.